Artworks for Adults

 Port Carling

 Interested in playing with others in the comfort of the library in a non-competitive format?
-Join us at 1:00 p.m. on Fridays on the lower level of the library in Port Carling in the Elizabeth H. Glen Heritage Room.
+Join us at 1:00 p.m. on Thursdays on the lower level of the library in Port Carling in the Elizabeth H. Glen Heritage Room.
 For experienced players and those who would like to learn the games.
 Come solo, with a partner, or team up once here.
 705-765-5650 muskokalakes@pclib.ca

 |